yammerjp/gimonfu/README.md

 ![logo](logo.png)

-gimonfu is CLI tool to manage articles of Hatena-blog.
+gimonfu is a CLI tool to manage articles of Hatena-blog.

 gimonfu upload(download) markdown files to(from) Hatena-blog.